Frequently Asked Questions

 Q: Where can I buy spares for my Babetta?

-Q: My moped won't start / won't run / lacks power / dies after a few minutes.
+Q: My moped won't start / won't run / dies after a few minutes.
 Why?

 Q: I need a new electronic ignition unit.

 A: The red Transimo unit from the Model 28 & earlier model 207s is unobtainable now.
-Both the 4 pin thyristor unit used on later 207s and earlier 210s and the 3 pin version with the built in coil used on later model 225s is still available from www.MZ-B.com You will also find on MZ-B more details about the various electronic units that have been used, including how to convert from one to another.
+Both the 4 pin thyristor unit used on later 207s and earlier 210s and the 3 pin version with the built in coil used on later model 225s is still available from www.MZ-B.com and other suppliers.
+Download my data sheet Electrics - Ignition which contains lots of information about the ignition systems including how to update your moped to later and better versions of the electronic units.

 Q: What ratio of oil to petrol should I use in my moped?